Guekka/guekka.github.io/content/nixos-server-1.md

 It is possible to setup the impermanence module for our home directory.
 However, I did not want to go through `home-manager` installation.
 Furthermore, a home directory is meant to be stateful.

 In our case, we are creating a server, so it would still make sense to configure it.
-If you are interested, I will direct you to [tmpfs at home](https://elis.nu/blog/2020/06/nixos-tmpfs-as-home/)
+If you are interested, have a look at [tmpfs at home](https://elis.nu/blog/2020/06/nixos-tmpfs-as-home/).

-## Conclusion
+## Next steps

-Todo
+In the next part, we will make our server more secure by making it only available through Tailscale.
+We will also setup our first service.

+***
+I hope you've enjoyed this article!
+Thanks for reading to the end!